If you are wondering what is a responsible tourist, and how you can creative a positive impact while you travel, you are at the right place!

 To be an Ethical and Responsible traveler is a constant learning process and I am also constantly learning and finding out new ways to be better every day, and I hope these tips will help to make a positive impact on our planet.

-I will start my list with a very important lesson that I’ve learned, and keep it in mind as step #1 for our next choices on Responsible Tourism.
+I will start my list with a very important lesson that I’ve learned, and keep it in mind as step #1 for our next choices on how to be a Responsible Tourist.

 As Dalai Lama said, “Love and Compassion are necessities, not luxuries and without them, humanity cannot survive”.